eewang/eewang.github.com/source/_posts/2013-07-23-how-to-use-rake-tasks-to-generate-migration-sql.markdown

 ---
 layout: post
-title: "How to Use Rake Tasks to Generate Migration SQL"
+title: "How to Use Rake Tasks to Generate Raw SQL From ActiveRecord Migrations"
 date: 2013-07-29 19:26
 comments: true
 categories: